Coaching his friends helped Paolo Leaño open the doors and turn his passion for triathlon into a relatively lucrative career

 Leaño didn’t dive instantly into triathlon during his formative years.
-He wasn’t like any other triathlete who got it all figured out so early.
-At the age of 36 in 2013, Leaño was just starting to shift his attention into multisport while also handling their family business.
+He wasn’t like any other triathlete who had it all figured out so early.
+At 36 in 2013, Leaño was just starting to shift his attention into multisport while also handling their family business.
 He was a marathoner and a duathlete with three years’ experience under his belt.
 By that time, he had already shed about 60 pounds and finished a couple of races since 2010, including winning the first ever duathlon he joined in 2012.

 “If I could go back, I would have trained so hard.
 I would have started triathlon early.
 That would have been the smartest thing to do,” he says.
 “But as long as I can still compete, I’ll compete.”

 Since venturing into triathlon five years ago, Leaño has already taken his game to a new frontier—he is now a coach locked in on winning his age group while representing REVV Multisport.
 Throughout the years, triathlon has become Leaño’s companion.

 “There’s room for everyone in triathlon.
 Contrary to what people think, it’s something anyone can do, I’ve seen it happen all the time with people who don’t know how to swim and don’t even know how to pedal.
 Then they surprise themselves that they’re actually pretty good.
 That’s the secret to triathlon, just stick to it and do consistent training, but don’t burn yourself out.”

 Just last year, Leaño became the third fastest Filipino to finish Challenge Roth in Germany.
 He then emerged as the 11th fastest Filipino to finish Ironman in Subic Bay in June to earn a spot at the world championships in Kona.